 The second requirement is critical to the participation in the Streamlined Domestic Offshore Procedures – taxpayer’s violations of the applicable U.S. tax requirements must be non-willful.
 The failures to report the income from a foreign financial asset, pay tax as required by U.S. law, file an FBAR (FinCEN Form 114, previously Form TD F 90-22.1) with respect to a foreign financial account, and file other international information returns (such as Forms 3520, 3520-A, 5471, 5472, 8938, 926, and 8621) should have been non-willful.
 If the failure to file the FBAR and any other information returns was willful, the participation in the Streamlined Domestic Offshore Procedures is not likely to be possible.

 Finally, the third eligibility requirement for the participation in the Streamlined Domestic Offshore Procedure is that the participating taxpayer is not subject to an IRS civil examination or an IRS criminal investigation, irrespective of the examination is related to undisclosed foreign financial assets or involves any of the years subject to the voluntary disclosure.
 In either case, the taxpayer will not be eligible to use the Streamlined Domestic Offshore Procedure.

 Contact Sherayzen Law Office for Legal Help With Your Offshore Voluntary Disclosure

 If you have undisclosed foreign accounts or any other offshore assets, contact Sherayzen Law Office for professional legal help.
-Our experienced international tax law firm will thoroughly analyze your case, estimate your current FBAR penalty exposure, and determine your eligibility for the available voluntary disclosure options, including the 2014 OVDP, Streamlined procedures and the Modified Voluntary Disclosure.
+Our experienced international tax law firm will thoroughly analyze your case, estimate your current FBAR penalty exposure, and determine your eligibility for the available voluntary disclosure options, including the 2014 OVDP (now closed) Streamlined procedures and the Modified Voluntary Disclosure.